 Overview: After breakfast we transfer back to Ulaan Baatar.
 After lunch at a local restaurant, we’ll visit the Fine Arts Museum.
 In the evening we are treated to a concert of Mongolian Music and Dance, which includes a performance of the haunting Mongolian throat singing followed by dinner at a nearby restaurant.

 Accommodation: 1 night at Hotel Ulaanbaatar, or similar

 Overview: The morning is free to explore the city on your own and then we get together for lunch.
-As there’s limited catering on board the train and we plan quick stop to shop for supplies before we board the train.
-This afternoon we board the Trans Mongolian train for our journey across Mongolia to Irkutsk.
+As there’s limited catering on the train, we plan a quick stop to shop for supplies before the next phase of our journey: this afternoon we board the Trans Mongolian train bound for Irkutsk, Russia.
 The train crosses the extensive Mongolian countryside.
-There is proposed train is scheduled to depart at 3:22 pm.
+Pending local timetables, the proposed train is scheduled to depart at 3:22 pm.

 Accommodation: 1 night on board Trans Mongolian Express train in 4 berth compartments with exclusive use for 2 or 3 people (depending on group’s final numbers)

 Single compartments are not available on train journeys and participants will be required to share 4 berth cabins with other participants of either sex.

 Overview: Irkutsk is now the regional and administrative capital of Siberia.
 It came to prominence in 1651 as a Cossack garrison and come the 18th century, was an important trade centre for furs and ivory.
 Later it became the administrative, industrial and scientific centre during the Soviet era.
 With the coming of the railway in 1898, Irkutsk was linked with the rest of Russia and became an important strategic outpost.
 It is an ideal base to explore the world’s deepest Lake, Baikal.